NativeScript/angular-perf-metrics/README.md

 * time from native iOS application creation to when the UI is created (aka `viewDidLoad` of UIViewController): `30.651583 ms`
 * time from native iOS application creation to when the app is ready (aka `viewDidAppear` of UIViewController): `54.013500 ms`

+[App can be found here]() and run on your own by opening the Xcode project to run.

 ## StackBlitz learn by example